-Wrestlemania 33: Big Show Vs Shaq, Will Gigantic Showdown Still Hold?
+‘Wrestlemania 33’: Big Show Vs. Shaq, Will Gigantic Showdown Still Hold?

 Shaquille O’neal made his WWE wrestling debut at Wrestlemania 32 at the Andre the Giant Memorial Battle Royal match, according to Hollywood Life.
 Participants at the match-up included Goldust, Kane, Darren Young, Heath Slater, Bo Dallas, Viktor, R-Truth, Tyler Breeze, Fandango, Konnor, Damien Sandow, Jack Swagger and Big Show.

 The former LA Lakers superstar was the last one to enter the ring.
-The 6 foot 10 newbie wrestler was a crowd favorite and eliminated Damien Sandow.
-Shaq had then confronted Big Show, however the pair were both bundled out the ring as other wrestlers ganged up against them.
+The six-foot-10 newbie wrestler was a crowd favorite and eliminated Damien Sandow.
+Shaq had then confronted Big Show, however, the pair were both bundled out the ring as other wrestlers ganged up against them.

-The rivalry between Shaq and the Big Show sparked into life in 2009 when the sporting icon who uses a 22 shoe size got into a fight with Big Show during an episode of Monday Night Raw.
-Shaq won the altercation by throwing Big Show outside the ring and the wrestler whose real name is Paul Donald Wight II has been spoiling for a fight ever since.
-However, the Big Show who joined the WWE in 1999 officially challenged Shaq at the ESPY Awards in July last year.
+The rivalry between Shaq and the Big Show sparked to life in 2009 when the sporting icon, who uses a 22 shoe size, got into a fight with Big Show during an episode of Monday Night Raw.
+Shaq won the altercation by throwing Big Show outside the ring and the wrestler, whose real name is Paul Donald Wight II, has been spoiling for a fight ever since.
+However, the Big Show, who joined the WWE in 1999, officially challenged Shaq at the ESPY Awards in July last year.

-The father-of-three who has been under the radar ever since fans chanted for him to retire is arguably in the best shape of his life.
-The wrestler formerly known as “the Giant” because of his 7 foot frame has lost over 100 pounds and was extremely motivated for the Shaq fight at Wrestlemania 33 because he had something to prove.
+The father of three who has been under the radar ever since fans chanted for him to retire is arguably in the best shape of his life.
+The wrestler formerly known as “the Giant” because of his seven-foot frame has lost over 100 pounds and is extremely motivated for the Shaq fight at Wrestlemania 33 because he has something to prove.

-John Cena has chipped in over the upcoming fight between the two men, warning Shaq not to underestimate Big Show adding that the 7-footer was in the best shape of his wrestling life.
-Cena who revealed that he had known Big Show for 15 years warned that the burly wrestler had lots to prove after being mocked by an audience two years ago to “please retire.”
+John Cena has chipped in over the upcoming fight between the two men, warning Shaq not to underestimate Big Show adding that the seven-footer is in the best shape of his wrestling life.
+Cena, who revealed that he had known Big Show for 15 years, warned that the burly wrestler has lots to prove after being mocked by an audience two years ago to “please retire.”

 “I know that kind of hit him close.
 I know he’s busting a** to make sure he makes his mark on Wrestlemania…Show’s gonna take it serious.”